(damaged boys) 23

 I suppose I should have seen it coming.
 Everything was as it should have been, Jeanine was finishing the baking and the housekeeping; and for the first time in history, I believe everyone had managed to reply.
 We were expecting over thirty people for an evening of holiday cheer, something our house needed desperately.
 Jeanine and I were not quite on the same wavelength anymore, and there was no easy way to remedy the situation.
 Things were shifting, glacially, toward disintegration…and we both knew it.
 I wish I could say I saw an easy fix, but I didn’t.
 I wasn’t even sure that our marriage, our union was what I desired anymore.

-More "(damaged boys) 23"
+Continue with “(damaged boys) 23”

 (damaged boys) 22